 While it is true that embarking on opening your own business can be somewhat risky, it may not be as precarious as one would believe.
-In actuality, 70% of small businesses remain open at least 2 years, 50% survive past 5 years and 25% keep going beyond 15 years.
+Check this data: in actuality, 70% of small businesses remain open at least 2 years, 50% survive past 5 years and 25% keep going beyond 15 years.

 With 99.7% of employers being small businesses, there is no doubt that entrepreneurs play a significant role in the economy.
 As such, rest assured that if you are following your entrepreneurial spirit, you will be among good company.

 Meanwhile, alternative lenders approve nearly 60% of small business loan applications.
 As such, fear not.
 Even if a large financial institution won’t provide you with the start-up capital that you need, there are plenty of other options available to you.
-This is especially good news for women and minority-owned businesses, 24% of whom reported being unable to receive the start-up funding needed to grow their businesses effectively.
+This is especially good news for women and minority-owned businesses; only 24% of them reported being unable to receive the start-up funding needed to grow their businesses effectively.

 Given all of the costs that go into starting your own small business, it should come as no surprise that 96% utilize social media marketing, which is both an inexpensive (sometimes free) and effective way to start reaching out to clients or customers.
 Although, at a time in which the word, “Google” is a verb, it may surprise you that only 72% of small businesses have websites (perhaps using a Facebook business page as a free option rather than paying for a domain name and web design).
 While social media will probably never replace traditional media (and, therefore, it is important to have a balance of the two), it is an invaluable tool with which to get the marketing ball rolling.